 RMIT offers the only undergraduate surveying degree in Victoria.
 It is accredited with local and international surveying organisations and thoroughly prepares you to enter the profession.

-Surveyors use advanced equipment and specialised software to determine the accurate position of features.
+As a surveying student, you will use advanced equipment and specialised software to determine the accurate position of features.
 These include:

 - light beams to electronically measure distance

-- satellite positioning technology (GPS) to fix positions.
+- satellite positioning technology (GPS) to fix positions

 This degree provides you with the essential skills and knowledge required to succeed as a professional surveyor.
-These include:

-- the ability to use delicate instruments with accuracy and precision.
+- the ability to use delicate instruments with accuracy and precision

 How you will learn